Hello visitor!

 Solvalla has plenty of free parking facilities directly adjacent to the fair grounds.

-We offer free shuttle buses to and from the fair continuously during the fair days from Sundyberg Central.
+We offer free shuttle buses to and from the fair continuously during the fair days from Sundbyberg Central.

 Swedish Forestry Expo co-operates with Travel Service AB.
-Contact them and they will help you find accommodation.
+More info to come.

 Solvalla has a wide range of restaurants with tasty and well-made food.
 Cafés and light snacks are also available out on the fair grounds.